 To be considered for admission, you must submit a University of Wisconsin System Application for Undergraduate Admissions.
-Any required materials should be sent to the Student Affairs Office.
+Any required materials should be sent to the UW Colleges Office of Admissions, 780 Regent Street, Madison, WI 53715.

 A non-refundable application fee of $44 must accompany the application for prospective freshmen and transfer students.
 The fee is not required if you previously attended a UW Colleges campus as a degree-seeking student.
 Special students do not pay the application fee unless they become degree candidates.